fastest-man-alive/microservices-test/README.md

   --namespace ingress-nginx --create-namespace \
   -f ingress-controller-values.yaml
 ```
-Images referenced by the Ingress Controller could not be pulled to the cluster, so I pulled the image into my local, retagged it and pushed it to Artifact Registry.
+Container Images referenced by the Ingress Controller could not be pulled to the cluster, so I pulled the image into my local, retagged it and pushed it to Artifact Registry.
 Then updated the image path in the custom 'ingress-controller-values.yaml' file.

 Pull and Push Ingress Images to Artifact Registry: